Metabolism excretion and pharmacokinetics of rosuvastatin

 Metabolic pathways are the series of chemical reactions that occur within a cell to maintain and regulate the flow of energy and molecules.
 In the case of rosuvastatin, the metabolism process involves several pathways that contribute to the breakdown and clearance of the drug from the body.

-See also High dose rosuvastatin
+See also Superiority of atorvastatin over rosuvastatin

 Phase I metabolism: